aspirepress/Governance/docs/policies/index.md

    make comments on the proposed change.
 If the change is an emergency change this time period may be limited to 5 days.
 3. The Executive Board of AspirePress will meet to discuss the policy.
 They may take action on the policy in one of four
    ways: they may reject the policy, they may approve the policy, they may request changes to the policy, and they may request a vote of the entire membership on the policy.
-This vote may be binding or non-binding at teh discretion of the Executive Committee.
+This vote may be binding or non-binding at the discretion of the Executive Committee.
 4. Upon acceptance of a policy, the policy is merged into `main` as Ratified and becomes official policy of AspirePress.